mooshu1x2/goodgames/frontend/README.md

 ## To Deploy to [Firebase]
 1. Update frontend/.firebase.rc `projects.default` variable to your Google project id.

+1. Setup OAuth in Google Developers Console.
+Ensure that http://localhost:4200 and https://goodgames-production.firebaseapp.com are whitelisted.

-1. Update frontend/src/environments/environment.prod.ts to point to the GoodGames API endpoint.
+1. Update frontend/src/environments/environment.prod.ts and frontend/src/environments/environment.ts to point to the GoodGames API endpoint.
     ```javascript
       export const environment = {
         production: true,